Saving your home ranks high on the list of reasons people file Chapter 13.

 Know whether your property taxes are escrowed and thus included in your monthly payment, or whether you pay them directly.

-Make it a habit to set aside 1/12th of your annual property taxes when you make your mortgage payment, so you don’t fall behind.
+If you pay property taxes directly, make it a habit to set aside 1/12th of your annual property taxes when you make your mortgage payment, so you don’t fall behind.

 Avoid suffering a motion for relief from stay